-[106]The destruction of insect tissue for DNA-based identification can preclude morphological examination unless care is taken to retain body parts needed for such examination.
-The use of a fly leg for DNA extraction is recommended for some species when molecular data are to be collected, but the specimen should be saved for morphological analysis.
-The presence of characters on fore and mid legs are diagnostically informative in the genus, and at least one row of legs should be retained for morphological examination.
+[106]The destruction of insect tissue for DNA-based identification can preclude morphological examination unless care is taken to retain the remaining body parts needed for such examination.
+The use of a fly leg for DNA extraction is recommended for some species when molecular data are to be collected, but the remaining body parts of the specimen should be saved for morphological analysis.
+The presence of characters on fore and mid legs are diagnostically informative in the genus, and at least one leg of each pair should be retained for morphological examination.
 When a larva is needed for morphological examination, excision of tissue from the midsection should be performed to collect molecular data.
 For guidance on preparing a specimen for molecular study, see section 4.3.1.

 [107]Molecular methods can be used for all life stages.
-Morphological identification methods are not available for eggs and pupae, and if these life stages are included in molecular analyses, they do not need to be heat treated.
+Morphological identification methods are not available for eggs and pupae..

 [108]4.1 Morphological identification of adults

-[109]The diagnostic characters required to complete identification to the pest species covered by this protocol and to the genus are provided below.
+[109]The diagnostic characters required to complete identification to the species covered by this protocol and to the genus are provided below.
 Additional resources on general characters for tephritid fruit fly identification are provided in White and Elson-Harris (1992).
+The terminology for morphological characters followed is according the glossary of White et al., 1999)

 [110]4.1.1 Preparation of adults for identification